California CPRA Q2 2026 Audience Targeting Audit: Sensitive PI, Opt-Out Signals & Advertiser Cookie Consent Workflow

 The guidance was unusually specific by California regulator standards.
 Rather than restate statutory definitions the CPPA staff identified named advertising mechanics — Meta Lead Ads, Meta lookalike audiences, Google customer match, retargeting pixel deployment, server-side conversion APIs — and described how each maps to the selling, sharing, and cross-context behavioural advertising definitions.
 The specificity triggered immediate operational change across e-commerce, financial services, healthcare, and educational sectors.

-"The Q2 2026 guidance moves CPRA from abstract obligation to concrete configuration.
-Advertisers running default 2024 audience setups should treat the October enforcement window as a hard deadline."
+"The 2026 enforcement posture moves CPRA from abstract obligation to concrete configuration.
+Advertisers running default 2024 audience setups should assume their setups are already in scope, not wait for a future deadline."

 — AuditSocials California privacy brief, May 2026